 - Forgive yourself.

-- Embrace the good, work on the bad and take time for you.
+- Embrace the good, work on the bad, and take time for yourself.

 - Self-Care is super important.
 For everyone, but especially for those with a mental health condition.
-You need to look after yourself for you, those around you and for if you want to work well.
-Pushing yourself past your limits will prevent you from being productive for longer than if you took 30 mins just to take care of you.
+You need to look after yourself for yourself, those around you, and for if you want to work well.
+Pushing yourself past your limits will prevent you from being productive for longer than if you took 30 mins just to take care of yourself.

 - Assess and adjust.
 Is what you are doing not working?
 Why?
 What else can I do?
 Who can help me?

 Job seeking, working, and careers can be intimidating.
 Just remember this.
 Nothing is permanent.
 Having a hard time?
 You will get through it.